mark-spurgeon/react-native-space/README.md

 # TODO

-Multiple features are missing, most notably there should be a system to connect with an API.

-To make it more usable, here's a list of things to do :
-- Function to add components in it depending on coordinates
+- Function to add components in it depending on coordinates √
 - Memory object : keep objects in mind to re-render them when on the right coordinates.
 - (logical addition) Remove objects when not in the box.
 - Figure out a way to make it work with a REST api
+- Take velocity into account when scrolling.
+- [you might want to submit an issue if you need something more]